الإسلام والجهاد وسكينة

 The South Arabian culture of the Sabeans runs back far in history to before the time of Solomon and his visit by the Queen of Saba [Hebrew Sheba].
 South Arabian cultures had a pantheon of astral deities of which the moon god and sun goddess are prominent.
 The national god of each of the states was the moon god: 'Ilumquh of the Sabaeans, 'Amm by the Qatabanians, Wadd by the Minaeans, and Sin by the Hadramis.
 The term 'God is Love' is characteristic of Wadd (Briffault R76 v3 85). 'the Merciful' ascribed to Allah is also South Arabian (Pritchard R555).
 The sun-goddess was the moon's consort; she was perhaps best known in South Arabia as Dhat Hamym, 'she who sends forth strong rays of benevolence'.
 In the centuries preceding Muhammad there was a gradual breakdown of Sabian culture, partly as a result of the fracture of the Marib Dam and a return to nomadic life and partly through a series of genocidal wars between evangelical Jews and Christians in the peninsula.
 In 522, King Dhu Nawas Yusaf "Lord of Curls", the last elected Himyar king, descendent of a Jewish hero, made war on the Christians who had a stronghold at Naryan, an ancient pagan pilgrimage spot.
 He offered the citizens the choice of Jewry or death.
 When they refused he burned them all in a great trench.
 Afterwards Naryan was named "the trench".
 In response, the Ethiopians overcame them and Abraha made Sabian San'a a Christian pilgrimage point which rivalled Mecca.
-An expeditionary force of Christians to try to destroy the Ka'aba.
+An expeditionary force of Christians was at one time dispatched to try to destroy the Ka'aba.
 In turn Persia invaded and for a short time the country became a Persian satrapy.
 This confused situation in the period of jahiliyah laid the seeds for the emergence of Islam.

 Nabatea a prominent Arab culture, speaking Arabic written in Aramaic script, sprang up from southern Sinai around 600 BC and from around 400 BC in the land of the Edomites in Jordan.
 They had a close relationship with the Edomites.
 Each claim a female line of descent from Ishmael (Browning R92 32).
 The Nabateans originally were tent-dwelling shepherds renowned for eschewing houses, planted crops, or wine (Negev R500 101), a sentiment shared by Muhammad, who looked with contempt upon the Kuryshites and Ansari "for they employ themselves with sowing seeds" ...
 "The divine glory is among the shepherds, vanity and impudence among the agricultural peoples" (Briffault R76 v3 111).
 Agricultural settlement brought changes and the Greek period resulted in a hybrid culture.